3 Ways to Turn Your Environmental Activism into a Career

 Bard’s Master's in Environmental Education prepares graduates to create an informed and engaged citizenry supporting progress toward a just, prosperous, and sustainable future.
 Through intensive academic training, real-world professional experience, and career development opportunities, the program enables graduates to pursue successful, high-impact careers in areas such as:

-Degrees that help people: what to look for
+Degrees that help people: what environmental activists should look for

-Experiential Education.
 Sustainability cannot be learned in the abstract.
-Bard’s master’s degrees are all centered around deep experiences.
+Bard’s master’s degrees are all centered around real-world experiences.

-• In the MS and M.Ed programs, students pursue 4-6 month high-level professional internships —in NYC and Washington, DC, in Texas, Alaska, Geneva, South Africa, Thailand, or China.
+- In the MS and M.Ed programs, students pursue 4-6 month high-level professional internships.
 Capstone projects typically emerge out of these internships, with students focused on solving real-world problems.

-What it really means to get a master's in sustainability
+What it really means to get a sustainability-focused master's degree

 If you have been working to change the world—or want to—a well-crafted master’s degree provides a route to a leadership career.
 Look for programs that combine rigorous academics and engaged faculty with substantive real-world experience, individual mastery, and strong career development.